 Selected topics and analytical techniques in micro- and macroeconomics tailored for engineering students.
 Introduction to microeconomics.
 Some basic economic concepts and analytical tools.
 Scarcity: source of eternal struggle or the foundation of all economic systems?
-How does 'choice" determine everyday life, and what role does it play in the operation of businesses?
+How does "choice" determine everyday life, and what role does it play in the operation of businesses?
 Opportunity cost, sunk cost, normal profit.
 How does the product market work?
 Consumer choice: what are the options on the demand side, what are the goals of the consumer and how they are achieved?
 The forms and aims of businesses.
 Basics of accounting and finance.
 Cost and profit analysis.
 Competition and market systems.
 Introduction to macroeconomics.
 How does government policy interact with the decisions, profitability and life cycle of businesses?
 The main issues of macroeconomic study: gross domestic product, changes in the price level, unemployment ratio.
 Governmental policies: tools and effects.
-Fiscal policy: direct intervention to the life of the households and firms.
-Monetary policy: changes in the regulations, workings and major indicators of the financial market, and their effect on the households and firms.
+Fiscal policy: direct intervention to the life of households and firms.
+Monetary policy: changes in regulations, workings and major indicators of the financial market and their effect on households and firms.
 Economic growth and productivity.
 Issues of international trade: exchange rate and exchange rate policy.
 (4 credits)

-History of Economic Thought
+History of Economic Thought BMEGT30N001

-The subject's main goal is to introduce into the evolution of economic thought.
-Beginning with the ideas of ancient Greek philosophers about economic and social life and following with Thomas Aquinas' scholasticism, the course turns to theories and practice in the sense of mercantilism.
-The study of pre-classical Scotch philosophers will be the basis for understanding liberalism and the classical supply side economics in the 18th century.
-Development of technology had implied that the demand-side became the bottle-neck and thus the foundation of modern micro- and macroeconomics.
-The process of time-development of theories will be combined with the analysis of the concrete conditions for production, distribution and consumption in different periods.
+The subject's main goal is to give an introduction into the evolution of economic thinking.
+Beginning with the ideas of ancient Greek philosophers about economic and social life and following on from Thomas Aquinas' scholasticism, the course turns to the theories and practice of mercantilism.
+The study of pre-classical Scottish philosophers will be the basis for understanding liberalism and the classical supply-side economics in the 18th century.
+It will be shown that the development of technology had implied that the demand side became the bottle-neck and thus the foundation of modern micro- and macroeconomics.
 (2 credits)

-Accounting
+Accounting BMEGT35A002

-Students of the course receive managerial and other practice oriented knowledge concerning the financial and profitability status of companies, learn about the methodology, procedure and settlement of financial transactions.
-The purpose is to provide the students with a confidential knowledge in the field, to guide them in the language of business, to present a financial concept and to supply the students with an asset necessary for international communication based on accounting cognition.
+"Students of the course receive managerial and other prac-

+tice-oriented knowledge concerning the financial and profitability status of companies, learn about the methodology, procedure and settlement of financial transactions.
+The purpose is to provide students with a confidential knowledge in the field, to guide them in the language of business, to present a financial concept and to supply them with skills necessary for international communication based on accounting cognition.
 (2 credits)